kurtkanaskie/apigee-migrate-edge-to-x-tools/README.md

 kvm-demo
 PROXY KVMS: pingstatus-v1 ================================
 pingstatus-v1-kvm1

 TARGETSERVERS ================================
 ENV TARGETSERVERS: prod ================================ oauth-v1
 pingstatus-oauth-v1
-...
 ENV TARGETSERVERS: test ================================ oauth-v1
 pingstatus-oauth-v1
-...
 ```

 # Clean target org

 **WARNING WARNING WARNING:**

-Use with caution, it deletes what's there, not just what you imported!
+Use with caution, it deletes what's there, not just what you imported!\
+It will not delete any deployed proxies or remove target servers that are in use by a deployed proxy.
 ```
-$APIGEE_MIGRATE_EDGE_TO_X_TOOLS_DIR/clearn-target-org.sh
+$APIGEE_MIGRATE_EDGE_TO_X_TOOLS_DIR/clean-target-org.sh
 Your active configuration is: [apigeex-custom-non-prod] apigeex-custom-non-prod
 ORG=apigeex-custom-non-prod